haraldk/TwelveMonkeys/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

-**TwelveMonkeys ImageIO version**
+**Version information**
-The version of the library in use.
+1. The version of the TwelveMonkeys ImageIO library in use.
+For example:  4.0.0

+2. The *exact* output of `java --version` (or `java -version` for older Java releases).
 For example:

-    4.0.0

-**Java version**
-The *exact* output of `java --version` (or `java -version` for older Java releases).

-For example:

     java version "1.8.0_271"
     Java(TM) SE Runtime Environment (build 1.8.0_271-b09)
     Java HotSpot(TM) 64-Bit Server VM (build 25.271-b09, mixed mode)

-**Environment info**
-Extra information about OS version, server version, standalone program or web application packaging, executable wrapper, etc. Please state exact version numbers where applicable.
+3. Extra information about OS version, server version, standalone program or web application packaging, executable wrapper, etc. Please state exact version numbers where applicable.

 **To Reproduce**
 Steps to reproduce the behavior: